testervippro/Oracle-DB-Docker/README.md

-# Oracle-DB-Fast-Setup
+# Oracle-DB-Docker

-A fast and easy guide to setting up Oracle Database using Docker.
+A setting up Oracle Database using Docker.

 ## **Prerequisites**